|

 Residents of Judea and Samaria

-will become permanent residents and elect local municipalities. ·
+will become permanent residents of Israel and elect local officials. ·

 Civil and religious rights